BeeJasmine/MaskDetection/README.md

 # Improvement’s areas
-Deployment on a Cloud Solution like Azure PPP pop pool lol Keep improve the mask detector model performance, particularly on low quality images, or exposed to low luminescence
+Deployment on a Cloud Solution like Microsoft Azure Keep improve the mask detector model performance, particularly on low quality images, or exposed to low luminescence

 # Contact